Analytical formula for the roots of the general complex cubic polynomial: Introduction

 \section{Introduction}

-The calculation of polynomial roots is very important branch in linear algebra.
-It is useful, for example, for the eigenvalues perturbation \cite{Ha-Pe} and the solutions of system of nonlinear equations \cite{IP-NA}.
+The problem of solution formulas of polynomial equations is fundamental in algebra \cite{VDW,SML-GB}.
+It is useful, by example, for the eigenvalues perturbation \cite{Ha-Pe} and the solution of a system of nonlinear equations \cite{IP-NA}.
 Moreover, it has many physical applications, as the study of the singularities of the surfaces of refractive indices in crystal optics \cite{K-M-S} and the diagonal eigenvalues perturbation \cite{And}.
 Another example is the calculation of the sound velocity anisotropy in cubic crystals \cite{Ts-Yo}, or the diagonalization of Christoffel tensor to calculate the velocities of the three quasi-modes of the elastic waves in anisotropic medium \cite{Bay}.
-An explicit calculation for particulars case of $3 \times 3$ real symmetric matrix has studied, see \refe{Me-Ra}.
+An explicit calculation for the particular case of $3 \times 3$ real symmetric matrices has been studied in \cite{Me-Ra}.

-Cardan and Tartaglia gave a method to calculate the roots of the general polynomial of degree three as a linear combination of two cubic roots \cite{Bour}.
-But, the inconvenience of their method is that the coefficients of this linear combination have a multi-cases formulae according to the sign of the discriminant of the cubic polynomial \cite{SML-GB,VDW}.
-Consequently, in the numerical implementations, we need to make a multiple conditions for the different executing statements.
-Effectively, a limited number of multiple executing statements does not require an important time.
-Since the calculation of the roots of cubic polynomial is repetitive and often required, then it will be important to use an uniform formulae in order to avoid the multiple executing statements for each calculation.
+For a cubic equation, Cardano-Tartaglia and Lagrange's formulas are subject to different interpretations depending on the choices for the values of the square and cubic roots of the formulas \cite{Bour,Lag}.
+The correct interpretation is generally derived from conditions between the roots and the coefficients of the cubic polynomial.
+It is a fundamental question to be able to define uniform formula that yields correct solutions for all cubic equations.
+Ting Zhao's thesis and related work recently brought an important advance on Lagrange's formulas with uniform solution formulas for cubic and quartic equations with real coefficients.
+The results was obtained by introducing a new convention for the argument of the cubic root of a complex number \cite{Zh-Wa}.
+For cubic equations, we present in this paper a uniform formula that is valid with complex coefficients.
+This more general result are uniquely defined by the standard convention of the square and cubic roots.

-In this paper, we present an uniform analytical formulae for the roots of the general complex cubic polynomial, with a different method than that of Cardan-Tartaglia.
-Consequently, we can accelerate the numerical implementations by averting the multiple executing statements.
-The difference between our formulae and these of Cardan-Tartaglia is that we give an analytical expressions for the coefficients of the linear combination for the roots.
-Moreover, we present a criterion to determine the case where a cubic polynomial has a multiple root.
+To illustrate the problem, we introduce Cardan-Tartaglia formula and afterward we give two examples.
+Indeed, Cardan-Tartaglia calculate the 3 solutions of the equation